 Cal, Stanford, And SMU Moving To The ACC

-ACC school presidents voted to add SMU, Stanford, and Cal to the conference in 2024.
+ACC school presidents voted in 2023 to add SMU, Stanford, and Cal to the conference for this year.
 All three schools reportedly won’t receive full ACC revenue shares for nine years.

-SMU announced Monday that it raised $100 million in just seven days to help support its transition to the ACC.
+SMU announced it raised $100 million in just seven days to help support its transition to the ACC.

 That money will prove critical because of the funds it’s losing out on as the athletic department makes the transition to its new league.
 The program also publicized that media coverage of the ACC move produced over $163 million in advertising revenue in a mere three days.